snipercup/CDDA-Content-Manager/doc/dialogeditor.md

 ![image](https://i.imgur.com/SsVio3a.png?1)

 Now the conditions are applied.
 If there is more then 1 condition, all conditions are applied simultaniously and you can check and uncheck the conditions individually.
 Because the condition npc_has_effect: beggar_has_eaten is unchecked, the dialog will appear as though the condition is false.
+In this case, the dynamic_line is 'no' and topics 0 and 1 are shown.

 If the condition is checked, the dialog will appear as though the condition is true:

 ![Imgur](https://i.imgur.com/S7wI7j7.png?1)

-Here, the responses 2 and 3 are shown, just as you would see in-game.
+Here, the dynamic line shows 'yes' and the responses 2 and 3 are shown, just as you would see in-game.